JacksonDam/FirstRow/README.md

 - Keyboard, touch, and game controller driven navigation (Siri Remotes are supported on tvOS)

 Playback of movies and TV shows originating from the Apple TV app is not supported due to DRM-protection, but local video content from elsewhere can be played.
+Theatrical Trailers does not work as the original servers for this are gone and I haven't made a substitute yet (contributions welcome).

 ## Images